-On a weekly basis, I am finding email, phone calls and letters from Nurse Practitioners who are looking for information on stating their own business.
+On a weekly basis, I am finding email, phone calls and letters from Nurse Practitioners who are looking for information on starting their own business.

 This article is a synopsis of an article I wrote that was orginally published in Advanced for Nurse Practitioners.
 It has since been updated and can be found at NPBO.